JorgenWP/synthetic-data/README.md

 └── README.md       # This file
 ```

-## 🆕 Extensions to Existing Frameworks
+## 🆕 Extensions to Existing Framework

 For preprocessing of the transactional data the following files have been created: